a0m4a0n3/Hand-Cricket-Game/README.md

 * bowler Keyboard number and batsman Keyboard number are same then it is out.

 ## Implementaton
-* **Python:** I am using python programing Language.In this we are using basic python, Object Oreinted concept and random module.
+* **Python:** I am using python programing Language.In this we are using basic python, Object Oreinted concept and python module(random).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/a0m4a0n3/Calculator_Project/blob/main/LICENSE) file for details.